 Identification of genes differentially expressed in pancreas development

-To investigate the transcriptional pattern during pancreas development, we interrogated the interpretation patterns in GSE42094, GSE96697, which are the datasets of pancreas development.
+To investigate the transcriptional pattern during pancreas development, we evaluated the interpretation patterns in GSE42094 and GSE96697, which are the datasets of pancreas development.
 Using the maSigPro method, we identified 3069 DEGs at different time points of pancreas development in GSE42094 dataset.
-We then employed SOM-SVD strategy to select the topology-preserving DEGs, according to the interpretation matrices (Figure 1A).
+We then employed SOM-SVD strategy to select the topology-preserving DEGs, according to interpretation matrices (Figure 1A).
 Reciprocally, the selected genes in a topology-preserving selection further confirmed the alteration in “time-series” processes.
-The entire genes were automatically selected in this method.
-Then, the matrices with 1257 genes, which obtained from SOM-SVD analysis, were clustered into four gene clusters (cluster 1-4).
-As shown in Figure 1A, the cluster 2 and cluster 4 contained genes that were transiently upregulated in the early stage of development, then decreased gradually along with development.
-We therefore named these gene sets as continuous down-regulated expression patterns.
-In contrast, genes with low expression level and were increased gradually in the latter stage of development, which were observed in cluster 1 and cluster 3.
-They were thus identified as continuously up-regulated expression patterns.
+All genes were automatically selected in this method.
+Then the matrices with 1257 genes, which were obtained from SOM-SVD analysis, were clustered into four gene clusters (clusters 1–4).
+As shown in Figure 1A, cluster 2 and cluster 4 contained genes that were transiently upregulated in the early stage of development, then decreased gradually along with development.
+We therefore named these gene sets as continuous downregulated expression patterns.
+In contrast, genes with a low expression level and increased gradually in the latter stage of development were observed in cluster 1 and cluster 3.
+They were thus identified as continuously upregulated expression patterns.

 For the GSE96697 data set, we used the ANOVA method to analyze the expression data set and identified 3078 differential expressed genes.
 The K-means clustering method was used to establish patterns of interpretation of DEG sets, and we established six clusters.
-Similar to the previous continuous adjustment pattern recognition, we found that cluster 4 and cluster 6 are the interpretation modes of down-regulation, and cluster 2 is the interpretation mode of up-regulation (Figure 2).
-From this analysis, we found that 641 and 616 genes in the GSE42094 and GSE96697 data sets were continuously up-regulated, while 1059 and 1052 genes were continuously down-regulated.
-To investigate the biological characteristics of genes related with pancreatic development, functional enrichment analysis was used to aggregate genes in a consistent up- or down-regulation model.
-We found that ''lipid digestion' and ''cholesterol homeostasis'' were enriched during pancreas development and continued to up-regulate the mode of interpretation.
-"Cell proliferation," "mitotic nuclear division" is annotated in an interpretive pattern that is continuously down-regulated (Figure 1B).
+Similar to the previous continuous adjustment pattern recognition, we found that cluster 4 and cluster 6 were the interpretation modes of downregulation, and cluster 2 was the interpretation mode of upregulation (Figure 2).
+From this analysis, we found that 641 and 616 genes in the GSE42094 and GSE96697 data sets were continuously upregulated, while 1059 and 1052 genes were continuously downregulated.
+To investigate the biological characteristics of genes related with pancreatic development, functional enrichment analysis was used to aggregate genes in a consistent upregulation or downregulation model.
+We found that “lipid digestion” and “cholesterol homeostasis” were enriched during pancreas development and continued to upregulate the mode of interpretation.
+“Cell proliferation” and “mitotic nuclear division” were annotated in an interpretive pattern that was continuously downregulated (Figure 1B).

 Exploration of genes that continuously regulated in pancreatic cancer progression

 To measure the status of genes related with pancreas development in the progression of pancreatic cancer, we analyzed six pancreatic cancer data sets described in Materials and Methods.
 We considered each clinical stage of pancreatic cancer as the point in time to determine progression patterns, similar to pancreatic developmental analysis.
-Thus, we can determine the various interpretation patterns in these pancreatic cancer data sets (Figure 3A).
+Thus, we could determine the various interpretation patterns in these pancreatic cancer data sets (Figure 3A).
 Comparative analysis was used to study the mode of interpretation of continuous regulation between pancreatic development and pancreatic cancer progression.
-We established the interpretation mode of the up-regulation of the tumor and the interpretation mode of the down-regulation according to the following criteria.
-Exceeding [(n-1)/ 2 + 1] the interpretation level of the adjacent stage changes with the same trend, n repeats the number of stages in each data set.
-The absolute slope is more significant than 0.05.
-We established six gene clusters in the up-regulated pattern and six of the down-regulated patterns (Figure 3B).
+We established the interpretation mode of the upregulation of the tumor and the interpretation mode of the downregulation according to the following criteria: exceeding [(n-1)/ 2 + 1] the interpretation level of the adjacent stage changes with the same trend, n repeats the number of stages in each data set.
+The absolute slope was more significant than 0.05.
+We established six gene clusters in the upregulated pattern and six of the downregulated patterns (Figure 3B).

 Comparative analysis of gene expression between pancreas development and pancreatic cancer progression